 Answer: Greece

-- Which Freudian psychological complex was named after a Greek legend who killed a man who he didn’t know was really his father and married a woman he didn’t know was really his mother?
+7. Which Freudian psychological complex was named after a Greek legend who killed a man whom he didn’t know was really his father and married a woman he didn’t know was really his mother?

 Answer: Oedipus or oedipal complex